c08oprkiua/RSDK-Modding-Wiki/docs/RSDK/GeneralFormats.md

 ## Graphics files

-Different graphics files supported by RSDK include GIF, GFX, BMP.
-Index 0 on a graphics file is used for the "clear color", instead of using traditional alpha values.
+Different graphics files supported by RSDK include GIF, GFX, BMP, all of which are indexed (palette-based) image formats.
+Index 0 on a graphics file's color palette is used for the "clear color", instead of using traditional alpha values.

 ### Spritesheets

 Spritesheets are used for loading any visual asset that isn't a tileset.
-They are used for animations, but animations are limited to using the first 256x256 area from the top-left corner of the sheet.
+They are used in animations, but animations are limited to using the first 256x256 area from the top-left corner of the sheet.

 ### Tilesets